Castles in Germany originally date back to as early as the 10th or 11th centuries when the German region came under Frankish control.

 Because of their late construction, the castles that survive in Germany today typically use different architectural elements from various styles.

-The Charlottenburg Palace was originally constructed in the 17th century at a site which is included in modern-day Berlin.
+The Charlottenburg Palace was originally constructed in the 17th century at a site that is included in modern-day Berlin.

 The Palace was constructed at the orders of Friedrich III’s wife in the later part of the 17th century.